On this page

 Our student's emotional and physical health and learning are interconnected.
 It's important that we do everything we can to increase the students - as well as the teacher and faculty's - feelings of safety at school.

-First and foremost, children who feel safe at school tend to go to school more often.
 They have fewer physical ailments that keep them home sick, and they have less anxiety and depression about going to school.
 Then once they're at school, they’re able to focus on the lessons that are being taught without as much distractibility or anxiety or worry about forms of violence that might occur in the school setting.
 Students who feel safe can more easily let their guard down and socially relate to others and form connections that further improve their enjoyment of school and learning and extracurricular activities.

 Knowing that there are so many law-enforcement and academic professionals working to create physical safety for our children, for me as a psychologist and mental health professional, the question becomes how can we create Psychological and emotional safety for our children?